 Co-teaching is a powerful way to introduce student teachers to the profession through experiences that model strong practice, mentorship strategies, and professional reflection, all key parts of classroom success.

 Co-teachers who collaborate to support language learners, special education students, and content integration boost achievement and form deep, meaningful relationships with both colleagues and students.
 Co-taught classrooms maximize the strengths of each teacher, creating an environment that not only meets student needs but energizes the learning experience.

-St. Cloud State has created, implemented and researched a new approach to student teaching utilizing a co-teaching model.
-This innovative work was originally undertaken through a U.S. Department of Education Teacher Quality Enhancement Partnership Grant for $5 million awarded in 2003.
+St. Cloud State pioneered, researched, and implemented a new approach to student teaching/residency that utilizes an innovative co-teaching model.
+The four-year study, “Changing the Face of Student Teaching Though Co-Teaching,” was originally undertaken through a U.S. Department of Education Teacher Quality Enhancement Partnership Grant for $5 million awarded in 2003.